Tea Party Patriots

 The Tea Party Patriots is an American conservative political organization founded in 2009 as part of the Tea Party movement.
-It is known for organizing citizen opposition to the Affordable Care Act during the presidency of Barack Obama, and more recently for supporting President Donald Trump.
+It is known for organizing citizen opposition to the Affordable Care Act during the presidency of Barack Obama, and more recently for supporting Donald Trump.

 In 2020, Tea Party Patriots hosted and funded the "America's Frontline Doctors" event promoting use of the drug hydroxychloroquine as a cure to COVID-19.
 In 2021, Tea Party Patriots was among 11 groups listed on the website of the "March to Save America", the pro-Trump rally that led to the storming of the United States Capitol.

 History

 Obama years, 2009–2017

 Rick Santelli, an editor for the CNBC Business News network, is credited as being a catalyst in the early formation of the Tea Party movement through a statement he made on February 19, 2009.

 The organization was founded by Jenny Beth Martin, Mark Meckler, and Amy Kremer in March 2009.

 Tea Party Patriots was a co-sponsor of the 9/12 March on Washington, but refused to participate in the National Tea Party Convention.
 Tea Party Patriots is most notable for organizing citizen opposition at the healthcare town hall meetings of 2009.

 In 2010, Tea Party Patriots was among the 12 most influential groups in the Tea Party movement according to the National Journal, and among the top five according to The Washington Post.
 In September 2010, the group announced it had received a $1 million donation from an anonymous donor.
 The money was distributed to its affiliated groups and must be spent by Election Day, though it could not be used to directly support any candidate.
 In 2010, the group reportedly included over 2,200 local chapters.

 In 2012, the group along with the Southern Republican Leadership Conference organized a presidential primary debate that aired on CNN.

 Along with various other conservative and libertarian organizations the Tea Party Patriots developed a Contract from America that echoed the Republican Contract with America of 1994 stating some of the core principles and several specific goals shared by organizations and individuals involved with the tea parties.

 In July 2012, the group's Atlanta chapter partnered with the Sierra Club and the NAACP to defeat a proposed transit tax in Atlanta.
 The referendum was defeated by a margin of 63 percent.